rebeccawilliams/socrata-download/readme.md

     `datasets`.
 One of the columns is named `socrata.url`, so unioning it with databases from other portals will be easy.
 It is named `$SOCRATA_URL/features.db`.
-6. `./upload.sh` uploads all of the downloaded files to an S3 bucket.
+6. `./s3-upload.sh` uploads all of the downloaded view metadata files to an S3 bucket, compressing them first.
+7. `./s3-download.sh` downloads and decompresses all of the files in the S3 bucket.